centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Service group

-This is a configuration event that declares a service group.
+This is a configuration event that is emitted when a service group is created.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">